Ph.D. in Public Health admissions

 - Click create account to create a username and password and then log in and begin the short application.

 - At the end of the application, there is an "Application Fee Waiver" section with instructions.
-The coupon code to use is CHS2020.
+The coupon code is SPH2022.

 Please be aware that you will not be considered for admission until you have submitted a completed SOPHAS application and the University of Nevada, Reno Graduate School application.